hsunami10/fastapi-postgresql-starter/README.md

 1. `cp .env.template .env` (do not alter contents of .env.template)
 2. `docker compose up -d --build` (first run only)
 3. `docker compose exec backend-api migrate`
+4. (for VSCode)
-4. install python `3.12` and poetry, and run `poetry install` to auto-setup the virtualenv (so VSCode can work)
+   - install python `3.12` and poetry, and run `poetry install` to auto-setup the virtualenv
-5. make sure the python interpreter in VSCode is set to the poetry venv
+   - make sure the python interpreter in VSCode is set to the poetry venv

 ### [TablePlus](https://tableplus.com/)